What is a Health Savings Account (HSA)?

 The consequences of having non-HDHP coverage include having to pay taxes on HSA contributions and being subject to a 6% excise tax if the contributions (and any earnings) are not removed by the end of the taxable year in which they were made.

-What are the 2018 and 2019 annual maximum HSA contribution limits?
+What is the 2020 annual maximum HSA contribution limit?

 My employee is enrolled by herself in our qualified High Deductible Health Plan(qHDHP).
 Is she permitted to contribute the family maximum to her HSA even though her spouse and children have coverage elsewhere?